keypuncheralwin/TheDogHouse/README.md

 ## Features

-- login and signup
+- login and signup to keep track of dog listings
-- Add a listing for you dog, upload images and other useful infomation to increase interest for your listing
+- Add a listing for your dog, upload images and other useful infomation to increase interest for your listing
 - favourite dog listings and keep track these listings via the personalised dashboard
 - update/edit profile information
 - directly message other users - showing your interest in their listings/ you can also delete messages